KChen-lab/Texomer/README.md

 System requirements and dependency
 ==================================
 DACRE-scan runs on a x86_64 Linux system.
 It depends on samtools and bedtools to extract reads covering variant sites from WTS data.

-It requires R(version >= 3.2)
+It also requires R (version >= 3.2) to run and has dependency on the R packages:
-to run and has dependency on the R packages: bbmle, emdbook, copynumber,TitanCNA, facets, mixtools, ASCAT and Sequenza.
+	bbmle, emdbook, copynumber,TitanCNA, facets, mixtools, ASCAT and Sequenza.

 These R packeages are already included in this release.

 Installation